Health and Safety

 Health and Safety Queries or Issues

-All staff and students encountering any kind of health and safety hazard in this School should report these promptly to the relevant Area Safety Adviser (see part 2 above), or to the School Safety Adviser, Neil Willett, Room 6.06, Chrystal Macmillan Building, or, in their absence, to any senior member of staff.
+All staff and students encountering any kind of health and safety hazard in this School should report these promptly to the relevant Area Safety Adviser (see part 2 above), or to the School Safety Advisers Neil Willett and Megan Cruickshank, or in their absence, to any senior member of staff.

-Health and safety will be a standing item on the agenda of the meetings of the Management Committee.
+Health and safety is a standing item on the agenda of the meetings of the Management Committee.